 The Convention operates in favour of the consumer.
 The fault is automatically presumed to be on the part of the carrier unless they can prove otherwise.
 This is different to claims under the Package Travel Regulations 1992 which require you to prove the carrier was at fault.

-You can still make a complaint for a ‘spoilt holiday’, according to Package Holiday Regulations 1992, but this will be a completely separate action.
+You can still make a complaint for a ‘spoilt holiday’ under the Package Holiday Regulations 1992, but this will be a completely separate action.

-It is also important to be aware that under the Athens Convention, the Terms and Conditions:
+It is also important to remember that under the Athens Convention, the Terms and Conditions:

 - Only apply to cruises that start and finish in a UK port

 - Do not apply to domestic cruises around the British Isles and the coast of Scotland.

 If your cruise departed from a foreign destination...